 Strawberry plants are either June-bearers, ever-bearers or day-neutrals, depending on when the fruit is produced.
 June-bearers fruit over several weeks in the spring, usually in June.
 Guardian and Honeoye are good June-bearing varieties.
 Ever-bearers have two major fruiting cycles with additional limited fruit production throughout the growing season.
 Quinalt and Fort Laramie are dependable varieties in this area.
 Ever-bearers are considered hardier than June-bearers.
 Day-neutral varieties, developed from genetic material found in the Rocky Mountains, fruit in six-week cycles with three or more cycles throughout the growing season.
 Tribute and Tristar are good day-neutral varieties.

 Plant strawberries away from wind where they will get full sunlight for at least eight hours a day.
 Avoid planting strawberries in soils which have had raspberries, cherries, tomatoes, potatoes, eggplants or peppers growing in them within the past five years.
 These crops may have been infected with diseases which can in turn affect strawberries.

 Plant strawberries 12 to 24 inches apart in rows 42 inches apart.
-A solid mat of plants will form.
+A solid mat of plants will form from runners.
 It is important to place the crown of the plant, where the leaves attach to the root, just above the soil.
 If planted too low, the plant will rot; if too high, the plant will dry out.
 In the first year, remove the flowers to encourage the development of the plant.

-For more information, see the following Colorado State Extension fact sheet(s).
+For more information, see the following Colorado State University Extension fact sheet(s).

 Do you have a question?
 Try Ask an Expert!